 - The costs of a support worker to assist you in using funding guidelines and making an online application.

 - The provision of guidelines in an alternative format (if we support this cost, we may require you to share a copy of any materials created with us, for potential use with other applicants).
-Please note that we can currently provide all guidelines as plain text documents on request, and the NETWORK Short Film & Early Development Fund Guidelines are available online in audio versions: network.bfi.org.uk/funding-available
+Please note that we can currently provide all guidelines as plain text documents on request.
+Guidelines for our rolling funds are available in audio versions on the relevant fund webpages.

 - Costs for meetings relating to your application including travel, note-takers, BSL interpreters.

 These are only examples of what might be covered and you can apply for other costs not mentioned here.